shinji-san/SecretSharingDotNet/README.md

 }
 ```

-## Pre-defined Secret: Number
+## Pre-defined secret: number
-Use an integer number as secret which can be divided into shares.
-The length of the generated shares based on the security level.
+Use an integer number as secret, which can be divided into shares.
+The length of the generated shares is based on the security level.
 Here is an example with a pre-defined security level of 521:
 ```csharp
 using System;